A Quick One, While He's Away: Live performance

 The Who performed the song often after its release, but it was largely retired after 1970.
 Live versions of the song, such as that heard on the Live at Leeds album, contain some noticeable structural differences from the original.
 The second half of the "Ivor the Engine Driver" section ("better be nice to an old engine driver") was cut, and "Soon Be Home" was shortened substantially.
 The "You Are Forgiven" section, on the other hand, was extended, sometimes ending up as nearly half the song.
 Live, Townshend also frequently gave humorous introductions to the song.

 Reception

 Although never released as a single, "A Quick One, While He's Away" is widely regarded as one of the band's best songs.
-In 2012, Brian Tremml of Paste ranked "A Quick One, While He's Away" number seven on his list of the 20 greatest The Who songs, though a list of the 20 greatest The Who songs compiled by five Paste writers in 2023 did not include the song.
-In 2022, Rolling Stone ranked the song number four on their list of the 50 greatest The Who songs.
+In 2012, Brian Tremml of Paste ranked "A Quick One, While He's Away" number seven on his list of the 20 greatest songs by the Who, though a list of the 20 greatest songs by the Who compiled by five Paste writers in 2023 did not include the song.
+In 2022, Rolling Stone ranked the song number four on their list of the 50 greatest songs by the Who.